FlannelNZ/azeroth-sleep/README.md

 # azeroth-sleep

+## Based entirely off andymarden's one. changed azeroth-thaw to work for me with ac-dashboard-core

 ## Strapline
 Freezes an azerothcore installation when no players are connected and instantly thaws it when a player tries to connect.
 Reduces cpu consumption to negligible levels.